Sony A6300 vs A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6300 lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the A6300 and the A9 have been discontinued, but can regularly be found used on eBay.
+The A6300 was replaced by the Sony A6500, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony A6300 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.